Country Dance ‘Calling’ Notes

 Your (minor) ‘set’ is the particular sub-group of people with whom you’re dancing – often multiples of two couples.
 Formations can be: longways (‘proper’, ‘improper’ or ‘Becket’), crossways, circular or square.
 Square dance sets comprise four couples.

-For ease of interpretation, terminology expressed on this site is consistent with heteronormative convention.
+For ease of interpretation, terminology used on this site is consistent with heteronormative convention.

 One’s ‘partner’ is the person - usually of the opposite gender - with whom the dance was commenced.
-When a couple are side-by-side, the lady is positioned on the right.
-Also explain: ‘corner’, ‘neighbour’ and ‘opposite’… ‘galop’ cf. ‘gallop’.
+When a couple are side-by-side, the lady is on the right.
+Also explain: ‘corner’, ‘neighbour’ and ‘opposite’… and ‘galop’ (a two-step chassé) v. ‘gallop’.

-Country dance accompaniment categories are: reel ("double-decker" - supports a smooth walk), jig ('bumpier' than a reel - “didily-dee” - encourages a bouncy, skipping step), polka (step-close-step-pause/hop)… occasionally hornpipe (step-hop) and double-reel (rant step).
+Country dance accompaniment can be: reel (say "double-decker" - supports a smooth walk), jig (‘bumpier’ than a reel - say “didily-dee” - encourages a bouncy, skipping step… or, for a double jig, say "didily-didily"), hornpipe (step-hop)… occasionally polka (step-close-step-hop/pause), or double-reel (rant step).

-Normally, dances are structured to have a ‘revolution’ (repeat period) of 32 bars (usually equating to 64 beats - or steps) - comprising four, 8-bar phrases (aligning with four, 8-bar musical phrases), designated A1, A2, B1 and B2, i.e. four groups of 16 beats (usually).
-Slip jigs are unusual, their bars comprise three beats ("didily-didily-didily" - 9/8 time) and encourage three running steps to the bar.
-A few dances have revolutions which are other multiples of 8 bars long - say, 16 or 48 bars.
+Normally, dances are structured to have a ‘revolution’ (repeat period) of 32 bars (usually equating to 64 beats - or steps) - comprising four, 8-bar figures (aligning with four, 8-bar musical phrases), designated A1, A2, B1 and B2, i.e. four phrases (usually) of 16 beats.
+Slip jigs are unusual, their bars comprise three beats ("didily-didily-didily" - 9/8 metre) and encourage three running steps to the bar.
+A few dances have revolutions that are other multiples of 8 bars long - say, 16 or 48 bars.

-A list of suitable, recorded tunes is included, but for an event, the flexibility and atmosphere afforded by live music is incomparable.
+Suitable, recorded tunes for each category of accompaniment are suggested, but for an event, the flexibility and atmosphere afforded by live music can't be equalled.